CCExtractor/Deluge-mobile-remote-client/README.md

-note: some of the images are taken from internet, Iam not claiming that those images belongs to me.
-All the credit and copyrights belongs to their respective owner.
+***Note: some of the images are taken from internet, I am not claiming that those images belongs to me.
+All the credits and copyrights belong to their respective owners.***

 ## Contact
 <a href="https://www.linkedin.com/in/arshadverified/" target="_blank">Mohammad Arshad</a>